sonic-net/SONiC/doc/warm-reboot/multi-asic-warmboot.md

   2. Enhance the warm-reboot script to add the state check and wait loop at various points so that the services will be cleaned stopped.

-## Steps done when the device comed back up after warm boot
+## Steps done when the device comes back up after warm boot

 On the way up after warm reboot, the sequence could be same as what we do for a single ASIC platform.
 The design change would be with the
   - usage of different redis database saved file per ASIC instance